 Bolton’s next target was the Intermediate-Range Nuclear Forces (INF) Treaty with Russia, a 1987 agreement that bans the possession of ground-launched missiles with a range of between 500 and 5,500 kilometers.
 This agreement, negotiated and signed by Reagan and Mikhail Gorbachev, was one of the last great achievements of Cold War détente but has come to be seen by Republican hard-liners as imposing a lamentable constraint on America’s ability to deploy missiles aimed at Russia’s and China’s critical military infrastructure.
 Bolton succeeded in winning Trump’s approval for a US withdrawal from the treaty, which became final in August.

 Bolton’s traditional Republican views are also evident in his ongoing hostility toward Cuba and North Korea.
 For him and his conservative cohorts, the survival of those communist regimes represents unfinished business left over from the Cold War—and needs to be corrected as vigorously and expeditiously as possible.
-Hence the reversal of the Obama administration’s improved travel and economic ties with Cuba, and Bolton’s repeated threats to use force against North Korea if it continued its development of nuclear-armed intercontinental ballistic missiles (ICBMs).
+Hence the reversal of the Obama administration’s improved travel and economic ties with Cuba, and Bolton’s repeated threats to use force against North Korea for its nuclear and missile programs.

 But while Donald Trump went along with many of Bolton’s initiatives, he harbors a very different worldview than his former security adviser.
 Trump was never a member of the Republican Party’s foreign policy establishment; nor does he share its ingrained hostility toward Russia or readiness to employ military force.
 Rather, he has forged his own foreign policy outlook, one packed with grievances and priorities of its own.